needle-mirror/com.unity.2d.animation/Documentation~/SkinEdToolsShortcuts.md

 ### Bone Influences panel

-The __Bone Influences panel__ displays a list of bones that are currently influencing the selected Sprite Mesh.
+The __Bone Influences panel__ displays a list of bones that are currently influencing the selected Sprite mesh.

 ![](images/BoneInfluencesExample.png)

 When the Skinning Editor is set to [Character mode](#editor-toolbar), the Bone Influences panel allows you to add a bone to the list which includes its influence in the deformation of the selected Sprite’s mesh, or remove a bone from the list which removes its influence instead.

-To add a bone to the list, select the bone in the __Skinning Editor__ window and then select __Add (+)__ at the bottom-right of the panel.
+To add a bone to the list, select the bone in the __Skinning Editor__ window and then select __Add (+)__ at the lower right of the panel.
 To remove a bone from the list, select the bone in the list or in the editor window and then select __Remove (-)__.

 #### Rearranging bone order